PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 is important because it reduces the chance of a student connecting to another group's Pi by accident.

-To individualize a Pi, use the `individualize-pi.sh` script that's installed on the Pi during flashing:
+To individualize a Pi, use the `03_individualize-pi.sh` script that's installed on the Pi during flashing:

 ```bash